Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-run-of-bar-bar/chapter-10.md

 ___

 Wolzam had immediately opened the gates to the Grapi tribes and other Barbarians.
+Ginsea had also helped him introduce the _Leges_: laws against the excessive consumption of alcohol.
 Of course, many Amori complained.
 But the Tattlerat spread just the right rumors to slowly turn the consensus around.

 Bar-Bar was furious with himself for using his magic again.
 Now he had a hundred Amori who listened to him, followed his every command.
 But deep inside, he knew it had to be done, and that it prevented something even worse---such as the death of all those Amori during the chaos.
 Hesitantly, he tried to spread positive news about the Barbarians through his new ... slaves.
 Until, one day, he might find a way to "release" them from his magic.